api3dao/vitepress-docs/docs/reference/dapis/dapi-names.md

 When using a API3 Market proxy contract, a dApp smart contract does not need to use a `dapiName` as a parameter to the `read()` function inside a proxy contract.
 The `dapiName` is integrated into the proxy contract when it is deployed by the API3 Market UI.
-There are thousands of dAPIs available across many chains.
+There are hundreds of dAPIs available across many chains.
 Use the API3 Market to find a desired dAPI and acquire the address to its proxy contract.